gimseng/99-ML-Learning-Projects/005/exercise/readme.md

 In this exercise, one would be able to know how to analyse sentiments of text data using various conventional and advanced algorithms along with textual data processing techniques, such as:

-* Logistic reegression for sentiment analysis
+* Logistic regression for sentiment analysis
 * Naive bayes for sentiment analysis
 * Word2vec algorithms